hannahchapman79/BaliFlux/README.md

 ## Description

-TogetherEvents Frontend is a Next.js and React web application that provides the user interface for a community events platform.
-It enables users to browse, sign up for, and manage events while integrating authentication and authorisation features.
+Bali Flux is a Next.js and React front end that brings together AI & local knowledge to generate a personalised itinerary.
 The UI is built with Tailwind CSS and Hero UI.

 ### Tech Stack